Lapin0t/grothendieck-cern/README.md

 precisely in the direction of developing a new science.
 In any case, China is the only country where the myth of the expert is officially shattered.
 Where people are told: "Don't trust the experts.
 Don't wait for the government to send you competent folks to solve them for you.
-Ssolve them yourself with whatever means you can find on the spot."
+Solve them yourself with whatever means you can find on the spot."

 Whether we're university professors, workers or farmers, we're all capable of